 Press to bring up Image Size.
 From here, we will size it down from the high resolution file to something tiny.

 I size mine down to a width of 75 pixels.
-That’s roughly 2% of the original image size.
+That’s roughly two percent of the original image size.

 As you can see, it’s a pretty huge change!